 The Royal Spanish Academy mentions three definitions of the word attitude, a term that comes from the Latin actitudo.
-According to the Digopaul, attitude is the state of mind that is expressed in a certain way (as a conciliatory attitude).
+Attitude is the state of mind that is expressed in a certain way (as a conciliatory attitude).
 The other two definitions refer to posture: the body of a person (when he transmits something effectively or when the posture is associated with the mood) or of an animal (when he manages to arrange attention for some matter).

 Three examples with this term: «I don’t like the attitude Manuel is having towards the employees», «If you continue with that attitude, you will be out of the team», «The attitude of the leopard showed that the animal was not willing to get caught with ease ».